EdgarB0i/Inventory-Management-WebApp/README.md

 * Number of present warehouse worker can be increased or decreased.
 * Displays whether there is a shortage in staff members or a surplus

-**Folders that come with Laravel like Node_modules and vendor are not included in the repository**
+**Folders that come with Laravel like Node_modules and vendor are not included in the repository.
+Check out the Screenshots folder to see how the webapp looks like.**